VUEngine/vuengine.github.io/documentation/tutorial/pong-game-state.md

 }
 ```

-and to add a constructor and destructor to the `PongState`'s implementation:
+Also add a constructor and destructor to the `PongState`'s implementation:

 ```cpp
 void PongState::constructor()